Ongoing Events

 Men’s Sunday Evening Bible Study

-Sunday, May 18, 8:00 p.m., in-person in the Library with a Zoom option
+Sunday, June 8, at 8:00 p.m., in the Church Library with a Zoom Option.

 Women's Bible Study